 Earlier this year, Canon released the EOS R camera system, which uses a new lens mount called RF.
 This new lens mount is not compatible with EF lenses, so it is possible that Canon may be phasing out EF lenses in favor of the new RF mount.

-See also Best Underwater Video Camera
+See also New Sony Camera 2021

 However, it is also possible that Canon may simply be planning to phase out EF lenses in favor of the new RF mount over time.
 The EOS R camera system is still quite new, and it is possible that Canon may eventually make EF lenses compatible with the new mount.